The-Microservice-Dungeon/docs/docs/quickGuide/gameBasics.md

         http://{defaultHost}/games/{gameId}/gameCommands/start

-You can controll if a game is running with the REST calls:
+You can control if a game is running with the REST calls:

 >**GET**